csnover/scummvm-buildbot/README.md

 * To look at a list of all containers or images on your host machine, including those not managed by `docker-compose`, run `docker container ls -a` or `docker image ls -a`.
-It is normal to see many unnamed images in the image list, these are caches created automatically for each step in a Dockerfile.
+It is normal to see many unnamed images in the image list; these are caches created automatically for each step in a Dockerfile.
 * You do not need to regenerate the buildmaster image, or restart its service, when making changes to workers.
-* Once you log in to the buildmaster, you can go to any Builder page to run a manual build, or to any build results page to re-run the same build.
-The buttons for these actions will appear at the top-right of the window, next to the avatar image.
+Just restart the worker service.